menu

 Green Bank is a tiny town located in the state of West Virginia.
 With a population of 141 people and just one neighborhood, Green Bank is the 265th largest community in West Virginia.
-Green Bank has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Green Bank was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Green Bank is generally considered to be a blue-collar town.
-40.63% of the Green Bank workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Green Bank is a blue-collar town, with 40.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Green Bank is a town of sales and office workers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Green Bank who work in office and administrative support (53.13%), farm management occupations (18.75%), and architecture and engineering (6.25%).

 Another notable thing is that Green Bank is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Green Bank’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Green Bank is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Green Bank is a great place for families with children to consider.
+First of all, many other families with children live here, making Green Bank a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Green Bank has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Green Bank’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In terms of college education, Green Bank is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.53% of adults 25 and older in the town have at least a bachelor's degree.